-Learn how to intake data from unstructured and semi-structured source documents, highlight words and phrases within a document to populate fields in the Document Intake panel, generate an Inbox Item mapped to those source document field values, and promote it to a Case.
+Learn how to intake data from unstructured and semi-structured source documents such as emails and CIOMs forms, highlight words and phrases within a document to populate fields in the Document Intake Highlighter panel, generate an Inbox Item mapped to those source document field values, and promote it to a Case.

 Note: Depending on your Admin’s configuration, object, field, and section labels, lifecycle states, and workflows may differ from the general information on this page.
 Refer to your organization’s business processes for guidance.

-Note: For E2B files with structured data, we recommend running the Create Inbox Item from Document action to generate Inbox Items instead of utilizing the Document Intake panel.
+Note: For E2B files with structured data, we recommend running the Create Inbox Item from Document action to generate Inbox Items instead of utilizing the Document Intake Highlighter.

 - Electronic Mail File